 Casape is a very small settlement and it was not regarded as a separate fiefdom, but it was usually included into that of S. Gregorio.
 The name of the settlement has the root casa (house) which means it was just a group of houses, so Casape could mean Casa Pio with reference to Cardinal Pio or Casa (delle) Api with reference to the bees (It.
-Api) of the heraldic symbol of the Barberini, the family of Pope Urban, who acquired Palestrina and other nearby fiefdoms in the XVIIth century.
-Today (February 2014) the castle which controlled the access to the tiny town is in a precarious condition and is surrounded by scaffoldings.
+Api) of the heraldic symbol of the Barberini, the family of Pope Urban VIII, who acquired Palestrina and other nearby fiefdoms in the XVIIth century.
+At the time of my visit (February 2014) the castle which controlled the access to the tiny town was in a precarious condition and it was surrounded by scaffoldings.

 (left) The main and only street inside the old town; (centre) clock on the bell tower of the former parish church, which indicated the Italian Hour;

 (right) round tower at the end of the town